MattGrayYes/epic/readme.md

 ## Other features
 Some other features have been added:

-- The rotation between images is now with fade
+- The rotation between images is with fade
 - Touching the screen jumps to the next image
 - Holding the mousebutton or screen >5 seconds exits the application
 - It is more api friendly downloading only images is doesn't already have